Return to Services

 Services at All Saints’ Church Staplehurst

-We are allowed up to 30 people attending at Funerals and 15 people at Weddings.
+We are allowed up to 30 people attending at Funerals and 15 people at Weddings and taking bookings for both following the guidance in the following pdf documents.

 I am afraid the wearing of the mask for the congregation is obligatory.
 Couples getting married and the Vicar doesn’t have to wear a mask at the service and at funerals the next of kin neither.